-India’s longest running conference for the modular kitchen and cabinetry industry – India Kitchen Congress – returned to physical form after 2019, becoming the first instance after Covid when over 200 industry professionals met face to face.
+India’s longest running conference for the modular kitchen and cabinetry industry – India Kitchen Congress – returned to physical form, becoming the first instance after Covid when over 200 industry professionals met face to face.
 The objective of the conference – presenting strategies for modular kitchen and cabinetry business – was strong enough for them to come to a common place where they could learn from achievers, share their concerns and offer solutions, listen to innovators and disruptors, and gain insights from ground-breaking research.

 The other high point of the daylong event was the composition of the audience.
 The delegates in the hall represented 114 organisations.
 Of these 54 (47 per cent) were into manufacturing and retail of kitchens, wardrobes, and other cabinet furniture, with most of India’s top brands present; 20 (18 per cent) were component suppliers (panel materials, finishes, appliances, furniture components, hardware, sinks, faucets, etc); 15 (13 per cent) were business and design consultancy firms, while the rest were in the business of equipment, installation services, software, and retail and distribution.
 It’s not difficult to imagine the quality of dialogue and networking amidst such a powered audience during the presentations, at lunch, and over tea breaks.